 As flames swallowed Maui, survivors made harrowing escapes

 An immigrant cook building a new life.
 A widow preparing to say goodbye.
-And a couple taking their vows.
+A couple taking their wedding vows.

 All were caught in the crossfire, forced to flee as flames swallowed parts of Maui, that drop in the Pacific where roads wind past waterfalls, turtles glide through gem-blue waters and a volcano towers overhead.